KnutssonDevelopment/vCenter-Register-Owner-Alarm-Script/README.md

 - Test by Creating a new vm
 - Test by Deploying a new vm from a template or ovf

+## Notes
+- The alarm does not work for VM created from a clone.

 ### vCenter Role - Example
 |Role Name|Rule Privileges|
 |---------------------|------------------------------|